kbroman/blog/content/post/2019-02-18_omg_binder.md

 ## Initial reorganization

-Okay, so what did I need to do to make my use binder with my [Fruit Snacks project](https://kbroman.org/FruitSnacks)?
+Okay, so what did I need to do to use binder with my [Fruit Snacks project](https://kbroman.org/FruitSnacks)?

 First, I made a copy of the [GitHub